How To Set Up A QuickBooks Pro Account

 Add Your Company Information

-Once you’ve edited your preferences, there’s some critical company data you’ll need to add before you start using the software.
+Once you’ve edited your preferences, you’ll need to add some critical company data before you start using the software.

 - Your contacts